Connect with us

 On abortion, the party stripped from the platform its decades-old call for federal limits, including instead language suggesting the 14th Amendment prohibits abortion.
 The platform also says the party supports state-level elections on abortion policy and opposes “Late Term Abortion.”
 Only about 1% of abortions in the U.S. occur after 21 weeks of pregnancy, according to KFF, a health information nonprofit that includes KFF Health News.

-In contrast, the 2016 platform — a 66-page document — also called for shifting open-ended federal into block and introducing a Medicare “premium-support model” to cap spending.
+In contrast, the 2016 platform — a 66-page document — also called for shifting open-ended federal Medicaid funding into block grants and introducing a Medicare “premium-support model” to cap spending.
 It also called for limiting payouts from medical malpractice lawsuits and combating drug abuse.

 The word “abortion” appears 32 times in the 2016 platform, compared with once in the 2024 document.